sarl/sarl-jekyll-website/docs/official/reference/general/MemberAccess.md

 In the implementation of a constructor, it is possible to call one of the inherited constructors.
 The syntax is similar to Java: the (:super:] keyword is used to represent the inherited constructor.

-<importantnote>We recommend that you include the parentheses when invoking the default constructor
+> **_Important Note:_** We recommend that you include the parentheses when invoking the default constructor
-of the super type because, in some cases, typing `super` alone (without the parenthesis pair) has no effect, and that is an error.</importantnote>
+> of the super type because, in some cases, typing `super` alone (without the parenthesis pair)
+> has no effect, and that is an error.

 ```sarl
 new {